Pylons/substanced/docs/glossary.rst

      ``substanced.manage_prefix`` key in your ``development.ini`` or
      ``production.ini`` configuration files.

+   API view
+     A :term:`view configuration` that is only invoked when a user visits a URL prepended with the :term:`API prefix`.

+   API prefix
+     The prepended portion of the URL (usually ``/api``) which signifies that view lookup should be done only amongst the set of views registered as :term:`API view` types.
+This can be changed by setting the ``substanced.api_prefix`` key in your ``development.ini`` or
+     ``production.ini`` configuration files.

    Service
      A persistent object in the :term:`resource tree` that exposes an API to application developers.
 For example, the ``principals`` service.